Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

  5) fixes to score text justification
  6) fixes to GAME OVER text alignment
  7) shell scripts written to simplify backup and restoration of original component tester firmware
+ 8) simple software debouncing implemented for the button read code

 TODO
  - Further refactoring of the code